Legal

 - To show browser notifications and optional sounds for activity events when enabled by the user.

-- To keep the extension reliable and handle errors locally.
+- To keep the extension reliable, resume eligible transfers, and handle errors locally on the user's device.

 Chrome Web Store data handling summary